replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

 This topic describes using the kots CLI to automate installation in online and air gap environments.

-## About Using Automation to Install
+## About Installing with Automation

 You can automate application installation by creating an installation command with the Replicated kots CLI, then adding the command to an existing CI/CD workflow.